 Since 2003, Portland's Voodoo Doughnut has sold millions of wacky, sugary snacks — and the 24-hour Old Town landmark still attracts lines all hours of the day.

 Batch PDX dreams up gourmet twists on the classic candy bars of your childhood — expect Joyful Almonds filled with coconut ganache and Twicks Bars layered with caramel and buttery shortbread.

 Unusual flavors also abound at Cocanu, a company best known for bags of super-sugary candied cacao nibs (known as “Craque,”) and Moonwalk bars laced with Pop Rocks.
 Taste your way around the world with Woodblock Chocolate, which crafts single-origin bars sourced from Madagascar, Peru and Trinidad, each with its own unique taste.

-Another single-origin shop, Ranger Chocolate uses ethically sourced Peruvian cacao beans to create bright, bitter bars ranging from 70-80% chocolate.
-Try them all at Cup & Bar, a factory and tasting room that Ranger shares with Trailhead Coffee Roasters on Portland’s hip Central Eastside.
+Another single-origin shop, Ranger Chocolate Co. uses ethically sourced Peruvian cacao beans to create bright, bitter bars ranging from 70-80% chocolate.
+Try them all at their factory and tasting room in Portland’s hip Central Eastside.
 Creo Chocolate also lets visitors get up close and personal with the bean-to-bar process, accessibly displaying (and explaining) every step of the process in their inviting Northeast Portland cafe.

-No conversation about chocolate in Portland is complete without mentioning the world-class chocolate proprietors at Cacao.
-The downtown storefront is known for its incredible selection of craft chocolates from the Northwest and beyond, as well as their decadent drinking chocolate, perfect on a cold winter day.
-Chocolate lovers can also stock up at The Meadow, a specialty shop stocked with more than 700 chocolate bars from around the world, as well as local favorites like Alma, Cocanu, Woodblock and Xocolatl de David.
+Chocolate lovers can stock up at The Meadow, a specialty shop stocked with more than 700 chocolate bars from around the world, as well as local favorites like Alma, Cocanu, Woodblock and Xocolatl de David.